 Tips for Successful Script Execution Plan:

-The most important thing about execution plan is that it has to be planned before creation of scripts.
+The most important thing about execution plan is that it has to be planned before the creation of scripts.
 You need to know some points before creating the scripts.

 For example, consider the application under test is a web application.
 You have to create some scripts to test the login feature of the website.